 The myriad of pre-rendered movies is, of course, standard SE fare, which means they are awesome and VERY well done, even on the small PSP screen.

 Though not every dialogue has a voice track, a large number of them do and they are well done.
-Though not stellar, they are more than sufficient with the exception of Kefka, who’s voice actor deserves an Oscar or whatever would the equivalent for voice acting should be, as he delivers the characters lines with despicable glee.
+Though not stellar, they are more than sufficient with the exception of Kefka, who’s voice actor deserves an Oscar award or whatever would the equivalent for voice acting should be, as he delivers the characters lines with despicable glee.

 Wow, this was much longer than I thought it would be, and I really didn’t cover EVERYTHING about the game that I could.
 Despite all that is here it is actually much, MUCH deeper than even this, as there are elements I didn’t even go over!